holographicSol/TILaunchpadKit_MSP430G2553/README.md

 Configuring CCS to flash the microcontroller is outside the scope of these instructions.

-Check the version of the TI Launchpad is correct please before using the examples.
+**Check the version of the TI Launchpad is correct please before using the examples.
+I include an image of the TI Launchpad and product details.**

 ![plot](./Images/TILaunchpad.png)